 Once the students have come up with appropriate suggestions, the instructions for making starch paste can be introduced.
-The students make it using the starch they obtained and use it to stick the experiment instructions into their notebooks.
+The students make it using the starch they obtained.
+They use the sticky paste to stick the experiment instructions into their notebooks.